sergiballestar/blogdown_source/content/publication/ontologies-for-miRNA-modeling-and-analysis.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["2"]
+publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "What films of mathematical scope teach us: analysis of stereotypes and appropriate mathematical content for students of ESO" publication_short = "In *Aula d'innovació educativa*"
+publication = "Ontologies for miRNA modeling and analysis" publication_short = "In *Universitat Oberta de Catalunya*"

 # Abstract and optional shortened version.
-abstract = "The results of an educational research carried out in an institute in Barcelona by secondary school students are exposed around the definition of the profile of the mathematical professional based on the viewing of different films.
-The students designed and answered a questionnaire elaborated around the stereotype of the character created in a videogame.
-Comparisons were established between what was thought and what was reflected in the films, as well as the difference between a person dedicated to mathematics and what was projected in them." abstract_short = ""
+abstract = "miRNAs are non-coding RNA sequences of 19-25nt, in many cases conserved across species, which have an important role in gene regulation.
+In contrast to the large number of computational tools, there is not yet an ontology that is able  to represent all concepts related to miRNA.
+The objective of this project is to extend an ontology about miRNA (and its targets) for the modeling and study of  concepts about miRNAs.
+In addition, another goal is to obtain a computational platform that allows making queries to the extended ontology." abstract_short = ""

 # Featured image thumbnail (optional)